magento/devdocs/guides/v2.0/cloud/access-acct/first-time-setup_template.md

 layout: default
 group: cloud
 subgroup: 08_setup
-title: Create a sample Magento project from a template
+title: Create a new Magento project
-menu_title: Create a sample Magento project from a template
+menu_title: Create a new Magento project
 menu_order: 51
 menu_node:
-level3_menu_node: level3child
-level3_subgroup: newproj
 version: 2.0
 github_link: cloud/access-acct/first-time-setup_template.md
 ---

 This section discusses how to get started with a Magento cloud deployment by cloning an existing sample project.
 You can customize your project to your needs anytime, including before you deploy it.

+Use this procedure whether you're starting a new project from scratch or if you're importing an existing Magento installation to Enterprise Cloud Edition.

 When you initially set up a project from a template, we retrieve the code from the [`magento-cloud-configuration` repository](https://github.com/magento-cloud/magento-cloud-configuration){:target="_blank"}.